The Medicines (MDCO) Q1 2017 Results - Earnings Call Transcript

 Biren Amin - Jefferies LLC

 Yeah.
 Hi, guys.
 Thanks for taking my questions.
-Can you just discuss the timing of the start of the Phase III, and I think Clive you mentioned that there's a preclinical talk side (16:30) that's ongoing.
+Can you just discuss the timing of the start of the Phase III, and I think Clive, you mentioned that there's a preclinical talk side (16:30) that's ongoing.
 When do you anticipate completing that?
-And is that going to be a gating item initiating patient enrollment?
+And is that going to be a gating item for initiating patient enrollment?
 Thanks.

 Clive A. Meanwell, M.D., Ph.D - The Medicines Co.

 Thank you.
-And we're going to start these trials in the second half of the year which is very shortly.
+We're going to start these trials in the second half of the year, which is very shortly.
 We already have identified a census.
-We have already begun screening patients in order to make the estimates of enrollment rates.
-And as far as nonclinical events are concerned we'll obviously keep those off the critical path in terms of time to market.
-What matters to us is when the trial finish the enrollment, we fully expect that to happen in time for an NDA at the end of 2019.
-Other than that, we're extremely excited about the ability to do this program very quickly and add a huge amount of value to the asset.
+(16:48) We have already begun screening patients in order to make the estimates of enrollment rates.
+And as far as nonclinical events are concerned, we'll obviously keep those off the critical path in terms of time to market.
+What matters to us is, when the trials finish the enrollment, we fully expect that to happen in time for an NDA at the end of 2019.
+Other than that, I think we're extremely excited about the ability to do this program very quickly and add a huge amount of value to the asset.

 Biren Amin - Jefferies LLC